Security-Onion-Solutions/securityonion-docs/administration.rst

 Duplicate Settings
 ~~~~~~~~~~~~~~~~~~

-Starting in Security Onion 2.4.70, some settings can be duplicated to more easily create new settings.
+Some settings can be duplicated to more easily create new settings.
 If a setting is eligible for duplication, then it will have a DUPLICATE button on the right side of the page, provided the ``Show advanced settings`` option is enabled at the top of the screen.
 Creating a duplicate setting is a TWO-STEP process.

 1. Click the ``DUPLICATE`` button, provide a name for the new setting, and then click the ``CREATE SETTING`` button.
 2. The new setting will automatically be shown in the Configuration screen.
 At this point it is not yet saved to the server.
 The setting's value must be modified explicitly to persist this new setting.
 Once the value has been modified, click the green checkmark button to save it.